 No air quality issues were identified at the site during the IEA.
-The site inspection confirmed that roads were well maintained and that signage is in place on site to limit traffic speed to 40 km/hr to reduce the risk of dust emissions.
+The site inspection confirmed that roads were well maintained, however it is recommended that 40 km/hr speed signage is reinstated at all entry points to the Project construction area to reduce the potential for dust emissions (see Section 4).
 No elevated dust was observed from material stockpiled within the project construction area.